arkhamHack/golang-k8s-job/README.md

 This is a Go-based HTTP API server that accepts job submissions with priorities, enqueues them in a max-priority queue, and submits them to a Kubernetes cluster with controlled concurrency.

+Task 2 Write Up is in the containerd-snapshotters.md file.

 ## Features

 - Loads kubeconfig file and initializes a Kubernetes client